From Highland Park to Lincoln Park

 Tarell Alvin McCraney joins the ensemble.

-Detroit by Lisa D'Amour premieres in the Downstairs Theatre.
+Detroit by Lisa D'Amour premieres in the Downstairs Theater.

 The first ever Garage Rep invites three Chicago storefront theater companies to perform in repertory in the Steppenwolf Garage.